The Camps

 Killed: est.50,000

 Primarily a labor camp, Sachsenhausen also held various groups including political prisoners, Jews, Roma, homosexuals, and Jehovah’s Witnesses.
-Himmler called Sachsenhausen a “completely new concentration camp for the modern age, which can be extended at any time.”
 In April 1945, the SS forced around 33,000 prisoners on death marches with many of the dying from exhaustion, exposure or execution.
-After its liberation, the Soviet’s themselves used the site as a camp to detain political prisoners and suspected Nazis.
-Originally established in 1961 by the East Germans to commemorate the victory of Socialism over Fascism, the memorial plays a crucial role in helping to educate visitors to the sufferings of past victims.
+After its liberation, the Soviet’s themselves used the site as a camp to detain political prisoners and it was established it in 1961 by the East Germans to commemorate the victory of Socialism over Fascism.

 Outer Area & Memorials